 How we use your personal information

-We will regularly review the personal information we hold about you and make changes to any service or information-handling processes when the law or the Information Commissioner request such changes.
+We will regularly review the personal information we hold about you and make changes to any service or information-handling processes when the law or the Information Commissioner requests such changes.

 Visiting our websites